cs290-final-project/deep-learning-visualization/vis-ai/README.md

 ## Available Scripts

+### Run Server
+To run both the react client and connect to the backend run the following command in the root directroy:

+### `npm run dev`
+This will launch the react app on port 3000 and the backend on port 5000 i.e. localhost:3000 will open the react app localhost:5000/api/items will allow to interact with the database

 To directly interact with React run in the project directory /client (this will not start the node.js server)

 ### `npm start`

 start backend for development.
 ###    `npm run server`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+runs on localhost:5000

-The page will reload if you make edits.<br />
+Node.js will reload server.js if you make edits.
 You will also see any lint errors in the console.

+###    `npm run client-install`
+Installs React dependencies from root directory

 ### `npm test`